Stereotypes of East Asians in the United States: Tiger mother

-Asian Baby Girl
+Asian baby girl

-"Asian baby girl", commonly abbreviated "ABG" and sometimes referred to as "Asian bad girl" or "Asian baby gangster", is a term that arose in the 1990s New York area, originally used to describe Chinese American women involved in gangster subcultures.
-These women were a part of, or admired the lifestyles of the New York Chinatown gangs, before the crime crackdowns of the 1980s ordered by Rudy Giuliani caused many of them to become defunct.
-The term was then adopted by other Asian Americans from outside the Chinese American gangster subculture of the East Coast.
-The looks, fashion, and aesthetics associated with ABGs gained popularity in the 2010s, and was regarded as a negative stereotype similar to the "Valley Girl" or "dumb blond" stereotype.
+"Asian baby girl", commonly abbreviated "ABG" and sometimes referred to as "Asian bad girl" or "Asian baby gangster", is a term that arose in the 1990s, originally used to describe women involved in the Chinese American gangster subcultures of New York.
+These women were a part of, or admired the lifestyles of the gangs, before the crime crackdowns ordered by Mayor Rudy Giuliani caused many of them to become defunct.
+The term was then adopted by other Asian Americans from outside the Chinese American gangster subculture of the West Coast.
+The looks, fashion, and aesthetics associated with ABGs gained popularity in the 2010s, and was regarded as a negative stereotype similar to the "valley girl" or "dumb blond" stereotype.
 It appeared in online forums such as the Subtle Asian Traits Facebook group.
 In the 2020s, the ABG stereotype was adopted as a fashion trend on social media platforms such as TikTok and Instagram.
 It refers primarily to millennial or younger women who are highly outgoing and have adopted a gangster aesthetic or personality without necessarily being involved with actual organized crime.
 Other associated traits include an interest in partying and fashion and sexual activeness.